skabeche/skizophonic-nuxt/content/en/music/one.md

 title: One
 ---

-Recorded at Bubble Studies in Castellón (Spain) sometime in 2008 while we were having a pint.
+Recorded, mixed and mastered at Bubble Studios in Castellón (Spain) sometime in 2008 while we were having a pint.

 Producer: Nacho Fandós<br>
 Photography: Iván Dabón<br>